 The Post-Baccalaureate licensure pathway offers experienced, nontraditional students—who already have a bachelor's degree in the liberal arts and sciences—an opportunity to become licensed to teach in Massachusetts.
-Offered through the College of Education and the Division of Continuing and Professional Education, the program is a non-degree route to admission to the licensure programs at UMass for those students who do not wish to undertake a graduate degree or second bachelor's degree while pursuing licensure.
+Offered through the College of Education and University Without Walls, the program is a non-degree route to admission to the licensure programs at UMass for those students who do not wish to undertake a graduate degree or second bachelor's degree while pursuing licensure.
 Students complete coursework and field experience, followed by a semester of student teaching.

 Post-Baccalaureate admission is available in the following fields and levels of licensure: